 Levonelle should only be used in emergencies, it should not be used as a regular method of contraception.
 Levonelle has not been tested for prolonged or regular use.
-It contains a high dose of hormones which can produce stronger side effects and have an effect on your menstrual cycle.
+It contains a high dose of hormones that can produce stronger side effects and have an effect on your menstrual cycle.
 In addition, Levonelle is not as effective as other methods of contraception, so other methods can be more reliable.

 You can get Levonelle for emergency use from your GP, local sexual health clinic or pharmacy.
+It’s often available free, however, pharmacies may charge for it.
+Often it’s available from school nurses, emergency departments, walk-in centres or minor injury centres.

-Levonelle will start to work as soon as you take it as long as it's taken within the 72 hour window.
+Levonelle will start to work as soon as you take it as long as it's taken within the 72-hour window.
 However, Levonelle is less effective, the longer you leave it. ellaOne can be effective up to 120 hours (5 days) after unprotected sex.

 The active ingredient in Levonelle is 1.5mg of levonorgestrel.